ThinkRedstone/Campaign/_sources/adventure/chapter_3_1.rst.txt

 Toz withdrew 30gp

-The price for a magical tatto capable of casting a 1st level illusion spell is that of a 5th level item- 145gp.
+The price for a magical tattoo capable of casting a 1st level illusion spell is that of a 5th level item- 145gp.

+Remaining treasure for level: 820gp

 Evening of Monday, 0